Shivanand0297/Project-12-Fullstack-Javascript-Web-Development-Bootcamp/Readme.md

 - ✔ HTML 5
 - ✔ CSS 4
   - ✔ CSS Selectors
-  - ✔ CSS Positioning
+  - ✔ Image Invert Property
   - ✔ Flexbox
-  - ✔ Background property
-  - ✔ Gradient background
+  - ✔ Handling image inside div
   - ✔ How to handle svg images
   - ✔ font awesome icon integration
-  - ✔ Responsive for 1200px size
+  - ✔ Responsive for tablet and mobile screens
  - ✔ Git and Github
 <!-- NOTE -->

 ## Note

-For this project I took around `12 hours` to complete it.
+For this project I took around `10 hours` to complete it.
 The major portion of my time spent in working on CSS flexbox and on responsiveness.

 <p align="right">(<a href="#top"> back to top </a>)</p>